Frequently Asked Questions

 A: If you have questions about grinder pump service, call us at 518-346-6161, or send an email to email@example.com

-A: Limit your water usage as much as possible.
+A: No, the grinder pump requires electricity to run.
+If the power goes out, limit your water usage as much as possible.
 The tank has extra storage capacity and should be adequate because you are not using the dishwasher, washing machine, etc. When the power comes on again, the alarm may go off for a short time – this is normal because the water could be above the pump’s alarm level and the pump needs a few minutes to pump down the tank to a normal level.
 If the alarm does not turn off, call for service.

 The best way to handle power outages is using an alarm panel that is equipped with a Remote Sentry Module and a generator receptacle.
 The Remote Sentry is a remote alarm with a buzzer & LED that indicates a high water alarm, even if the power is out, when it is connected to the Remote Sentry Contacts in the panel.
 So, the home owner can use the water until the Remote Sentry indicates that the tank is full, then plug a 6500W generator into the receptacle on the panel, the pump turns on, pumps down the tank, and they can continue to use water.